 - Mid-term goals are those that you plan to achieve in 4 to 6 years.

-Maximum potential of Mutual Funds can be achieved in the long run, but there a quite a few offerings that would enable you to fulfil your mid-term or short-term goals.
+The maximum potential of Mutual Funds can be achieved in the long run, but there are quite a few offerings that would enable you to fulfil your mid-term or short-term goals.

 Mutual Funds for Short-Term

 What is the first and foremost investment option that you think about when you wish to save up for purchasing a vehicle or renovating your house?
 Besides Fixed Deposit which is secure, safe, and consistently fruitful, you can also consider short-term Debt Funds that can be better.

 1. Short-Term Debt Funds are becoming more popular and people are choosing them over FDs.
 The reason is that short-term Debt Funds provide better returns than Fixed Deposits and are tax-efficient as well.
 Investment for 3 years in a Debt Fund results in (a) gains being added to the investor’s income and (b) taxes being applied according to the investor’s salary bracket.
 These benefits are similar to the benefits one gets from an FD.

 However, unlike Fixed Deposits, no TDS is deducted on the interests earned in the case of a Short-Term Debt Fund.
 Just to remind you: In the case of Fixed Deposits, banks deduct TDS when the accrued interest is more than Rs 10,000.
 Investors enjoy an indexation benefit when they invest in Debt Funds for a period exceeding 3 years.
 This implies that your gains get taxed only after taking into account the inflation rate over the investment period.
 This makes sure that an investor does not feel monetarily deprived.